|

 outcomes occurs infrequently."

-The federal Agency for Healthcare Research and Quality reported in May that
+The federal Agency for Health care Research and Quality reported that

 the rate of adverse events—a key measure of patient safety defined as unintended